Shiho Katō: 2016−2018: Early career

+2019−2024: Hinatazaka46

-After Hiragana Keyakizaka46 was renamed to Hinatazaka46 in 2019, Katō performed for every single until "Zettaiteki Dairokkan" (2024), and was also included in the lineup of another Sakamichi AKB song, "Hatsukoi Door", released on the AKB48 single "Jiwaru Days" (2019).
-In 2021, she was appointed as center for the fifth single title song, "Kimi Shika Katan".
-She performed two more solo songs, "Nageki no Delete" on "Kimi Shika Katan" and "Docchi ga Saki ni Iu?" on "Zettaiteki Dairokkan", making her the Hinatazaka46 member with the most solo songs released as of 2024.
+Hiragana Keyakizaka46 was spun off from Keyakizaka46 and renamed to Hinatazaka46 in March 2019.
+Katō was again included in the lineup of another SakamichiAKB song, "Hatsukoi Door", released on the AKB48 single "Jiwaru Days" (2019).
+In 2021, she became the center for the fifth single title song, "Kimi Shika Katan".
+She performed two more solo songs, "Nageki no Delete" on "Kimi Shika Katan" and "Docchi ga Saki ni Iu?" on "Zettaiteki Dairokkan" (2024), making her the Hinatazaka46 member with the most solo songs released as of 2024.

+Kato was the Tuesday regular co-host for the radio program Recommen! on Nippon Cultural Broadcasting from 2019 to 2023.

-As a model, Katō made her runway debut at the GirlsAward 2017 Autumn/Winter fashion show.
-In February 2019, she became an exclusive model for the fashion magazine CanCam, and appeared on the cover of the October edition with then-Nogizaka46 members Sayuri Matsumura and Mizuki Yamashita as the "Three Sakamichi Sisters".
+Katō made her runway model debut at the GirlsAward 2017 Autumn/Winter fashion show.
+Her regular modeling work began in February 2019 when she became an exclusive model for the fashion magazine CanCam.
+She appeared on the cover of the October edition with then-Nogizaka46 members Sayuri Matsumura and Mizuki Yamashita as the "Three Sakamichi Sisters".

-Katō's first photobook, titled #Aitai, was released by Shogakukan on June 20, 2023, with photographs taken in Oahu, Hawaii.
+Katō's first photobook, titled #Aitai, was released by Shogakukan on June 20, 2023, with photographs taken in Oahu, Hawaii, where she had fond memories from a childhood family vacation.
 It is the first Hinatazaka46 photobook produced overseas.
 (Note: Miho Watanabe's 2019 photobook, produced in New Zealand, was published when the group was still active as Hiragana Keyakizaka46.)
+It topped the Oricon Weekly Book Ranking for its release week with 46 thousand copies sold.

-Katō's first drama appearance outside Hinatazaka46 dramas was in (Shiyūgakuryokō) (2021) on the streaming service Smash.
-In 2024, she appeared in Kore kara Haishin Hajimemasu (TX Network) and Ayaka Is in Love with Hiroko!
-(MBS TV), her first leading roles in terrestrial television dramas co-starring with Kanna Mori.
+Katō's first drama appearance independent of Hinatazaka46 was in (Shiyūgakuryokō) (2021) on the streaming service Smash.
+In 2024, she appeared in Kore kara Haishin Hajimemasu (TX Network) and the yuri drama Ayaka Is in Love with Hiroko!
+(MBS TV), her first leading roles in terrestrial television dramas, co-starring with Kanna Mori.

 On August 6, 2024, Katō announced that she would leave Hinatazaka46 after the promotions for the upcoming twelfth single have concluded, with plans to further her careers in acting and beauty and fashion.
 Her "graduation" ceremony took place at the Tokyo Dome on December 25, as part of Hinatazaka46's national Happy Magical Tour 2024.

+2025−present: Solo career

+Katō starred in Boku no Azatoi Motokano, a drama series expanding on the TV Asahi romance short drama/talk show series Azatokute Nani ga Warui no?, which started airing in January 2025.
+She also reprised her role as Ayaka Usagida in the second season of Ayaka Is in Love with Hiroko!, released in June 2025.

+Image

+In 2018, Real Sound described Katō as a "beautiful comedienne" and that her appeal lied in the contrast between her "cool" appearance and her comedic reactions and expression, which belied her dedication to Hiragana Keyakizaka46 as a "leading figure".